The Vermont Statutes Online

 (3) guidance on how a child’s progress is to be measured.
 (Added 1989, No. 230 (Adj.
 Sess.), § 4; amended 1995, No. 157 (Adj.
 Sess.), § 9; 1997, No. 87 (Adj.
 Sess.), § 1; 1999, No. 113 (Adj.
 Sess.), § 10; 1999, No. 117 (Adj.
 Sess.), § 2; 2009, No. 44, § 40, eff.
 May 21, 2009; 2013, No. 92 (Adj.
 Sess.), § 192, eff.
 Feb.
 14, 2014; 2015, No. 48, § 5; 2017, No. 173 (Adj.
 Sess.), § 4, eff.
 May 25, 2018.)

 (a) Statement of policy.
 The ability to read is critical to success in learning.
 Children who fail to read by the end of the first grade will likely fall further behind in school.
 The personal and economic costs of reading failure are enormous both while the student remains in school and long afterward.
-All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of instructional strategies that take into account the different learning styles and language backgrounds of the students.
-Some students may require intensive supplemental instruction tailored to the unique difficulties encountered.
+All students need to receive systematic and explicit evidence-based reading instruction in the early grades from a teacher who is skilled in teaching the foundational components of reading, including phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Students who require intensive supplemental instruction tailored to the unique difficulties encountered shall be provided those additional supports by an appropriately trained education professional.

 (a) Creation.
 There is created the Advisory Council on Literacy.
 The Council shall advise the Agency of Education, the State Board of Education, and the General Assembly on how to improve proficiency outcomes in literacy for students in prekindergarten through grade 12 and how to sustain those outcomes.